Congo wants U.N. tasked with hunting eastern rebels

 The fighting in North Kivu province comes after three years of generally improved relations between Congo and its tiny but militarily powerful neighbour, which has said previous military actions in Congo were justified by the threat posed by Rwandan Hutu rebels who have been based there since a 1994 genocide.

-"We know very well that if we start from scratch it will take a very long time, that's why we're suggesting the solution of transforming parts of (the U.N. peacekeeping mission) MONUSCO," said Congolese government spokesman Lambert Mende.
+"We know very well that if we start from scratch it will take a very long time, that's why we're suggesting the solution of transforming parts of MONUSCO," said Lambert Mende, a spokesman for Congo's government, referring to the U.N. mission.

 "We think it will work because we have got the support of everyone (at the African Union) in Addis Ababa, and we are witnessing the pressure that is being put on Rwanda by its allies," he said, referring to aid cuts by Kigali's donors.